AlmirPaulo/fake-coin-API/README.md

 # fake-coin-API
  *By [Almir Paulo](https://almirpaulo.github.io/)*

  One day I was studying how to code a trading bot.
 And then I start to wonder: How could I test the bot without use actual money?
 Because if the bot was not ready, so I would not put myself in this kind of risk.
 I could not find any useful tool.
-Maybe I did not make enought research, but I decide to make my own tool to solve my problem.
+Maybe I did not make enough research, but I decide to make my own tool to solve my problem.

  If that's your problem too, so feel free to try fake-coin!

 ## The Idea
 The idea of fake coin API is to simulate a currency or stock API (in a very poor, but technically useful way to test a bot). **Needless to say fake coin is not a real coin and do not intend to have real value** (For God sake, look at it's name!
 You don't really think it was a real thing, do you?).

-First you start with 1000 fake coins (you can change it in config.json), then the API will set the fake coin rating randomly each 5 seconds (you can also change the interval in config.json).
-The rating will be
-.
-So, you can set your bot to hit the API each 5 seconds and do your magic!
+First you start with 1000 fake coins, then the API will set the fake coin rating randomly each time you hit the rating endpoint.
+So, you can set your bot to hit the API each 5 seconds (for example...) and do your magic!

 ## Install
 <!-- Como colocar um package no npm? -->

 ## Endpoints

 - **root**: Ping endpoint.
+Returns a JSON object.

         /
-- **price**: Check the "actual price" of the fake coin.
+- **rating**: Check the "actual price" of the fake coin.
+Returns a JSON object.

-        /price
+        /rating
 - **buy**: Buy x fake coins.
+Returns a string.

         /buy/x
 - **sell**: Sell x fake coins.
+Returns a string.

         /sell/x

 - **check**: Check how much fake coins you have.
+Returns a JSON object.

         /check